 Sutter’s Fort Historic Park, which is located in Midtown about a 12-minute bicycle ride or half-an-hour walk from downtown, is a staff favorite at HI Sacramento.
 The park not only has a historic fort associated with California’s Gold Rush and the establishment of the city of Sacramento, but there’s also a nice pond where you’re likely to encounter turtles, ducks, and geese.

 Take the scenic 20-minute drive from downtown Sacramento to the Old Sugar Mill, a former beet-sugar refinery that is now home to a collection of wineries.
 Here you’ll get to taste some delicious featured wines from all over Northern California, and once you’ve picked your favorite bottle, you can enjoy it with a picnic on the pretty grounds.
 Bonus points if your picnic spread includes fresh goodies from one of Sacramento’s many farmer’s markets or roadside produce stalls.

 5. Capay Valley

 Just about an hour northwest of Sacramento, you can experience the farm part of Northern California’s farm-to-fork culture with a drive to the Capay Valley.
 Orchards, vegetable fields, and vineyards will pass by your window against the backdrop of the Blue Ridge Mountains, with the Cache Creek meandering alongside for ultimate road trip pleasure.
-Stop at one of the small towns on Highway 16 and pick up something fresh to prepare back at the hostel.
+Stop at one of the small towns on Highway 16 and pick up something fresh.